Micromanaging new CEO impresses at Malaysia Airlines but doubts run deep

 As it confronts those challenges, Mueller’s meticulous nature is expected to be a key asset - even if it ruffles some feathers.

-“He takes an interest in very minute details,” said the Malaysian Airlines executive, declining to be identified as he was not authorised to speak on the matter.
+“He takes an interest in very minute details,” said the Malaysian Airlines executive, declining to be identified as he was not authorized to speak on the matter.